 \subsection{Complexity Analysis}

 As demonstrated in this appendix, our optimization problem $\bm{\mathcal{P}}$ can be transformed to a GP optimization problem, which can then be further reformulated as a convex optimization problem via a logarithmic transformation ~\cite{nesterov1994interior, chiang2005geometric}.
-CVXPY iteratively updates the solution of the convex reformulation of our GP problem by leveraging interior-point methods (IPMs) and the Karush-Kuhn-Tucker (KKT) conditions (see Proposition \ref{propo:KKT}).
+CVXPY iteratively updates the solution of the convex reformulation of our GP problem by leveraging interior-point methods (IPMs) and the KKT conditions (see Proposition \ref{propo:KKT}).
 This approach entails iteratively solving a Newton system derived through KKT conditions, which requires solving a linear system with an approximate complexity of \(O(n^2)\), where \(n\) is the size of the problem, i.e., the sum of the number of constraints and variables (for details refer to \cite{nesterov1994interior}).
-Therefore, IPMs in convex optimization require \(O\left(\sqrt{n} \log\left(\frac{1}{\epsilon}\right)\right)\) iterations for achieving a \(\epsilon > 0\) as the desired solution accuracy \cite{nesterov1994interior}.
-Consequently, the GP optimization problem using CVXPY has a solution complexity of \(O\left(n^{2.5} \log\left(\frac{1}{\epsilon}\right)\right)\), which is polynomial with respect to $n$ and thereby ensuring computational tractability and making it a suitable choice for large-scale problem instances.
-Furthermore, it should be noted that the implementation of {\tt Fed-Span} does not require executing all of the intermediate mathematical derivations outlined in Appendix~\ref{app:optTransform}.
-Instead, it leverages only the closed-form highlighted expressions in green boxes throughout the appendix, thereby ensuring both practical feasibility and mathematical tractability of {\tt Fed-Span}.
+As IPMs in convex optimization require \(O\left(\sqrt{n} \log\left(\frac{1}{\epsilon}\right)\right)\) iterations for achieving \(\epsilon > 0\) desired solution accuracy \cite{nesterov1994interior}, the GP optimization problem using CVXPY has a solution complexity of \(O\left(n^{2.5} \log\left(\frac{1}{\epsilon}\right)\right)\), which is polynomial with respect to $n$ (ensuring computational tractability and making it a suitable choice for large-scale problem instances).
+Furthermore, it should be noted that the implementation of {Fed-Span} does not require executing all of the intermediate mathematical derivations outlined in Appendix~\ref{app:optTransform}.
+Instead, it leverages only the closed-form highlighted expressions in green boxes throughout the appendix, thereby ensuring the mathematical tractability of {Fed-Span}.